 A limited number of partial scholarships and fellowships are awarded to eligible MiT students through The Evergreen State College Foundation.
 Primary consideration is based on unique life experience and commitment to teaching.
 Financial need, as determined by the Financial Aid Office, is also a consideration.

-The Evergreen State College Alumni Association Graduate Award
+The Evergreen State College Alumni Association Graduate Award for Future Native American Teachers

 Awarded annually to one MiT student committed to a chosen field of study.
 Secondary consideration is given for financial need.